-PULSE is a two-day leadership conference that brings together second year (sophomore) students from a variety of roles on campus to learn about themselves and their leadership potential.
+PULSE is a two-day leadership workshop that brings together sophomore students from a variety of roles on campus to learn about themselves and their leadership potential.
 Through participation in the program, students will be exposed to various concepts of leadership that will assist them in becoming more aware of themselves and the realization that leadership is an expression of self and a means of serving, inspiring and empowering others.

 Where: Robert C. Khayat Law Center